 Learn More: Age Distribution

 The Age Distribution dataset includes the following seven variables: Population Under Age 18, Population Ages 18-24, Population Ages 25 - 34, Population Ages 35 - 44, Population Ages 45 - 54, Population Ages 55 - 64, and Population Over Age 65.
-Below is a chart showing eight selected neighborhoods across the seven different age categories.
+Below are two charts.
+The first chart shows the top five neighborhoods with the greatest percentage of people ages 65 and older.
+The other chart shows the top five neighborhoods with the greatest percentage of people ages 18 and under.

 Browse this Learn More page to see this dataset's metadata and why each of its variables are important to measure.